nemaload/nemashow/README.md

 ###Data
+####Database
+Meteor will automatically generate the necessary collections the first time it runs.
+However, to import the information about our dataset, you can use the [monogorestore](http://docs.mongodb.org/manual/reference/program/mongorestore/) command on the database dump in /meteor/dump/.

+####Dataset
 The application expects to find data in `meteor/data` (absent from this repository).
-The actual dataset is many gigabytes; while we are currently working to make it publicly available, for now just contact us if you're interested.
+The actual dataset is many gigabytes; please contact us if you'd like a copy.

 ###Usage

 To run the website, run the `mrt` command from the `meteor` directory and point your browser at `http://localhost:3000/`.
 To access lightsheet images data, you also need to run the `./simple-hdf-server.py ../data` command, where `../data` is the directory holding HDF5 lightsheet data files.
 To access lightsheet bounding box plotting functionality, also run the `./computation-server.py ../data` command.